hpneo/gmaps.core/README.md

 ### Constructor / initialize: `new GMaps(options)`

-Creates a new instance of `GMaps`, a wrapper for simpler use of the Google Maps JavaScript API.
+Create a new instance of `GMaps`, a wrapper for simpler use of the Google Maps JavaScript API.
 The new instance has the same methods of `google.maps.Map`.

 `GMaps` accepts all the [MapOptions](https://developers.google.com/maps/documentation/javascript/reference#MapOptions) and [events](https://developers.google.com/maps/documentation/javascript/reference#Map) listed in the Google Maps API.